Austrian East India Company: Imperial Company of Trieste and Antwerp

-However, the opportunity had been missed as, with the signing of an armistice in January 1783 the former belligerents were able to send their ships to Canton safely, and the summer of 1783 saw a total of thirty-eight ships there, including the five Imperial vessels.
+However, the opportunity had been missed as, with the signing of an armistice in January 1783 the former belligerents were able to send their ships to Canton safely, and the summer of 1783 saw a total of 38 foreign ships there, including the five Austrian vessels.
 They had to buy tea at a high price, and when they returned to Ostend in July 1784 they had to sell at a low price on a glutted market, as well as having to pay for permission to return to that port.

-The price of tea at Ostend collapsed when the British Government introduced the Commutation Act in 1784, which reduced the tax on tea from fifty to ten per cent and made smuggling from the Netherlands unprofitable.
-The price of tea in Europe fell suddenly from 30 to 33 French sols to 11 to 14 sols, or around sixty per cent.
-Disastrously, a sixth ship, the Belgioioso, carrying a large amount of silver specie for the purchase of Chinese goods, foundered in a storm in the Irish Sea soon after departing Liverpool, where she had fitted out for the voyage to Canton.
+The price of tea at Ostend further collapsed when the British government introduced the Commutation Act 1784, which greatly reduced the tax on tea and made smuggling from the Netherlands unprofitable.
+The market price of tea in Europe fell suddenly from 30–33 French sols to just 11–14 sols.
+Disastrously, a sixth ship, the Belgioioso, carrying a large amount of silver coins for the purchase of Chinese goods, foundered in a storm in the Irish Sea soon after departing Liverpool, where she had been fitted out for the voyage to Canton.

-Regardless of mounting losses, debts and liabilities, the Company invested in a further ship, the Kaiserliche Adler or Aigle Impériale [Imperial Eagle], a giant of 1,100 tons, specially built for the Company by the Fiume shipyards, which was launched in March 1784, bringing the Company’s fleet to a total of nine vessels.
-Matters came to a head in January 1785 when the Company suspended all payments, and shortly afterwards it was declared bankrupt, bringing the Proli banking house down with it.
-While some authors have claimed that Charles Proli consequently committed suicide, this fact is disputed as Proli was buried in consecrated ground on the former St. Gudula cemetery.
+Regardless of mounting losses, debts and liabilities, the company invested in a new ship, the Kaiserliche Adler or Aigle Impériale [Imperial Eagle], a giant of 1,100 tons, specially built for the company by the shipyards in Fiume (modern-day Rijeka) which was launched in March 1784, bringing the company’s fleet to a total of nine vessels.
+Matters came to a head in January 1785 when the company suspended all payments, and shortly afterwards it was declared bankrupt, bringing the Proli banking house down with it.

+While some authors have claimed that Charles Proli consequently committed suicide, this fact is disputed as Proli was buried in consecrated ground on the former Cathedral of St. Gudula cemetery in Brussels.
 An article in the Dublin press of 25 May 1786 recorded the sale of the dissolved company’s ships, Zinderdorf [sic], Kollowrath, Kaunitz, Maximilian and Austrian, “together with their whole apparel, guns, stores, & c.” and observed: “The destruction of this company, as well as several others in Europe, is in a great measure owing to the commutation tea tax in England, and the advantages which territorial possessions throw in favour of the British company.”